 Last week I blogged about my surprise & delight in photographing Yellowstone wildlife in the winter.
 But initially I thought I’d be photographing Yellowstone landscapes!
 Silly me not to be thinking of the animals, yet I was not disappointed in the landscape department either.
 Composing Yellowstone landscapes in the winter lend themselves to a minimalist viewpoint, just by virtue of the snow swept vistas.
+Visit the Drake’s 7 home page to get your backyard landscaped into one of the best around your neighborhood and spend your weekends hanging out in your backyard with your loved ones.

 I realized on this trip that I probably couldn’t afford to be a wildlife photographer, with the required lenses costing upwards of $10,000.
 Yikes!!
 I also discovered that I prefer photographing wild animals within the context of their larger environment, allowing the image to tell more of their real story.
 So, yes I CAN be a wildlife photographer, sort of.